 - Voice phishing (vishing) Scammers use voice phishing (vishing) scams to trick you by impersonating a legitimate individual or organization.
-They can disguise their phone number and redirect you from an automated message.
-Vishers will try to hold you on the phone as long as possible, pleading for you to take action.
+They can disguise their phone number and redirect you to an automated message.
+Fishers will try to hold you on the phone as long as possible, pleading for you to take action.
 This could lead to sim hacking.

 - Domain Spoofing an email phisher can use domain spoofing to imitate legitimate email addresses.
 These scams alter a legitimate company's domain (for example, @canada.com).
-You could become a victim of the scam if you interact with an address like "@casey.com."
+You could become a scam victim if you interact with an address like "@casey.com."

 - Smishing - Phishing Scams via SMS (smishing) This scheme, like vishing, would mimic a legitimate organization by using urgency in a short text message to deceive you.
 You'll typically find a connection or a phone number in the message that you can use.
 This also applies to mobile messaging systems.

-- Criminals use posts or direct messages on social media to trick you into falling for a scam.
-Some are overt, such as freebies or dubious "official" organization pages with a pressing order.
-Others can impersonate your friends or develop a long-term relationship with you before ‘attacking' to complete the transaction.
+- Social media is used by Criminals to trick you into falling for a scam.
+Some are overt, such as freebies or dubious "official" organization pages with an urgent order.
+Others can impersonate your friends or develop a long-term relationship with you before 'attacking' to complete the transaction.

-- The classic "padlock next to the URL bar" indicator or infamously known as the HTTPS phishing scam gives a fraudulent website the appearance of protection.
-Previously, this encryption sign was only available to sites that had been verified as secure, but now it is available to any site.
+- The classic "padlock next to the URL bar" indicator, infamously known as the HTTPS phishing scam, gives a fraudulent website the appearance of protection.
+Previously, this encryption sign was only available to sites verified as secure, but now it is available to any site.
 So, while your link and the information you send may be hidden from outsiders, you're still linked to a hacker.

 - When an unattended fraudulent page reloads into a spoof of a legitimate site login, this is known as tabnabbing.
-When you come back to it, you may mistake it for the real thing and unwittingly give it access to your account.
+When you return to it, you may mistake it for the real thing and unwittingly give it access to your account.

 - Typosquatting (URL hijacking) is a method of chasing people who type the wrong URL for a website.
-For instance, "MccDonald" instead of “McDonald” could lead to an unwanted nest.
+For instance, "McDonald" instead of "McDonald" could lead to an unwanted nest.

-- Another branch of phishing scam is "watering hole phishing" which targets famous websites that are regularly visited by a large number of people.
+- Another branch of phishing scam is "watering hole phishing", which targets famous websites regularly visited by many.
 An attack like this might try to take advantage of flaws in a website to launch a variety of other phishing scams.
 Malware distribution, link redirection, and other methods are often used in this form of cyber attack.